United States women's national ice sledge hockey team

 The United States women's national ice sledge hockey team is the national team representing the United States in women's international sledge hockey.
-The team competed at the IPC International Cup and now competes at the Para Ice Hockey Women's World Challenge.
-Since the 2018-2019 season the team has been under the governance of USA Hockey.
+The team competed at the IPC International Cup and now competes at the Women's World Challenge and Women's World Para Ice Hockey Championships.
+Since the 2018–19 season the team has been under the governance of USA Hockey.

+History

-The team participated in its first International Paralympic Committee-sanctioned international competition, the 2014 IPC Ice Sledge Hockey Women's International Cup now known as the Para Ice Hockey Women's World Challenge (a World Para Ice Hockey sanctioned event) whose inaugural year was in 2022.
+The team participated in its first International Paralympic Committee-sanctioned international competition, the IPC Ice Sledge Hockey Women's International Cup, in 2014.
+The tournament is now known as the Women's World Challenge (a World Para Ice Hockey sanctioned event), whose inaugural tournament was in 2022.

+The team participated in the inaugural World Championships in 2025 and won a gold medal.